Calgary Flames: Presidents' Trophies and Stanley Cup Final (1985–1990)

-From there, the Flames went on to the Campbell Conference finals, where they defeated the St. Louis Blues in another seven-game series.
-This time, Calgary had to survive a scare of its own, shaking off the Monday Night Miracle at the St. Louis Arena.
-Trailing by a score of 5–2 with ten minutes to play in the third period of game 6, the Blues mounted a furious comeback to send the contest into overtime, where Doug Wickenheiser scored to force a deciding seventh game.
-Calgary won game 7 at home, 2–1, advancing into the Stanley Cup Final for the first time.
-The Flames proved to be no match for the Montreal Canadiens, losing the championship series in five games.
-Montreal rookie goaltender Patrick Roy was nearly unbeatable in the last two games, allowing only four goals en route to winning the Conn Smythe Trophy.

-The Flames followed up their run to the Stanley Cup Final with their best regular season to that point.
-Calgary's 46–31–3 record in 1986–87 was good for third overall in the NHL, behind the Oilers and Philadelphia Flyers.
-However, the Flames were unable to duplicate their playoff success of a year prior, losing their first-round match-up with the Jets in six games.
+The Flames followed up their run to the Stanley Cup Final with their best regular season with a 46–31–3 record, good for third overall in the NHL.
+The Flames were unable to duplicate their playoff success of a year prior, losing their first-round match-up with the Jets in six games.
 The season was also difficult off the ice, as 1986 first-round draft pick George Pelawa was killed in a car accident prior to the season's start.

-Under new head coach Terry Crisp, the Flames recorded their first 100-point season in 1987–88, earning the Presidents' Trophy for having the NHL's best record and ending the Oilers' six-year reign atop the Smythe Division in the process.
+Under new head coach Terry Crisp, the Flames recorded their first 100-point season in 1987–88, earning the Presidents' Trophy for having the NHL's best record.
 Joe Nieuwendyk became the second rookie in NHL history to score at least 50 goals in a season, earning the Calder Memorial Trophy as rookie of the year.
-Looking to bolster the line-up for a playoff run, the Flames traded young sniper Brett Hull (along with Steve Bozek) to the Blues in exchange for Rob Ramage and Rick Wamsley on March 7, 1988.
-However, their playoff frustrations continued after defeating the Los Angeles Kings in five games, as Calgary was swept out of the playoffs in four straight by the Oilers.
+Looking to bolster the line-up for a playoff run, the Flames traded Brett Hull and Steve Bozek to the Blues in exchange for Rob Ramage and Rick Wamsley.
+Their playoff frustrations continued against the Oilers as they were swept in four games in the second round.